 In 1967, race riots in Detroit left 43 people dead.
-President Lyndon Johnson was quick to label rioters "criminals" and order 4,700 federal troops into the heart of Detroit to quell the violence.
-It was the latest in a series of race riots that swept the United States—Rochester, Harlem, and Philadelphia in '64; LA in '65; Ohio, Nebraska, New Jersey—and there was pressure on the president to call together a commission.
+President Lyndon B. Johnson was quick to label rioters "criminals" and order 4,700 Federal troops into the heart of Detroit to quell the violence.
+It was the latest in a series of race riots that swept the United States—Rochester, Harlem and Philadelphia in '64, LA in '65, Ohio, Nebraska, New Jersey—and there was pressure on the president to call a commission.

-The Kerner report became an instant bestseller.
+The Kerner Report became an instant bestseller.
 Marlon Brando went on ABC's late-night talk show The Joey Bishop Show and read aloud from its famous introduction: "Our nation is moving toward two societies, one black, one white—separate and unequal."
-He would later be hounded by hecklers carrying signs calling him a "nigger-loving creep."
+He would later be hounded by hecklers carrying signs calling him a "n*****-loving creep."

 Fifty years on, Canadians have just been presented with an equally astounding bombshell of a commission report, and one that deserves to be as widely read.

 For seven years, the Truth & Reconciliation Commission did its work, and many wondered how closely it would stick to its mandate of addressing mandatory residential schools in Canada.
 Some worried that residential schools might be depicted, as Ottawa's Catholic Archbishop Terrence Prendergast described them this week, as a generally well-intentioned but poorly executed policy of social improvement, ultimately spoiled by a few sexually abusive bad apples.

 This week we found out that this was not to be the case.
 The opening paragraph of the TRC Report leaves little room for interpretation: